Welcome to today's edition of the Rush 24-7 podcast.

 Could be really fun to watch.

-And for me it is.
+And for me, it is.

-No, they're never going to support folks.
+They're never going to support.

 We're getting very, very near the point where that prediction that I made is going to happen.

-He's forced to comment, and he'll start weighing in on it.
+But because times are so, so drastic, he's forced to comment and he'll start weighing it on it.

 It's all in the works.